Industrial Management MS Degree

 Graduates of this master’s degree program are employed in such locations as: Ingersoll Rand, Eastman Chemical Company, LeTourneau Technologies, Cardinal Health, Argon Medical Devices and Aaon – HVAC manufacturers.

-Learn more from the Department of Human Resources and Technology
+Learn more from the Department of Technology.

 Master’s in Industrial Management: Practical.
 Theory-Based.